-Christ reveals a mystery to us in the scriptures, He identifies to us what His church is.
-What He declares matters, how or what people define as a Church also matters, while a church may be called after His name, it may not be His church at all.
+Christ reveals a mystery to us in the scriptures.
+He has identified to us what exactly His church is.
+What He declares matters, how or what we as a people define as a Church also matters.
+While a church may be called after His name, it may not be His church at all.
 Christ gives us the definition of a church and what His church looks like.

 Therefore, I will unfold unto them this great mystery; behold, this is my doctrine—whosoever repenteth and cometh unto me, the same is my church.
 Whosoever declareth more or less than this, the same is not of me, but is against me; therefore he is not of my church.
 (D&C 10:64, 67-68)